Ensemble qubit controllability with a single control via adiabatic and rotating wave approximations: Introduction

-\begin{remark} Many questions remain open considering the use of the RWA and AA.
+\begin{remark} Many questions concerning the combination of the RWA and AA remain open.
 In particular we do not know if a version of Theorem~\ref{mainTh} holds with $\eps_1$ fixed, small enough, and $\eps_2$ going to $0$.

 Concerning systems with higher number of levels (possibly infinite), we expect the techniques developed in this paper to work.
 Nevertheless, such an extension seems not trivial. \end{remark}